 The County recognizes the importance of forested ecosystems through long-held land-use policies calling for the protection and enhancement of native trees and oak woodlands.
 In practice however, many tree removals are not addressed by County regulations.
-Permit Sonoma is now updating the Tree Protection Ordinance and related regulations, as well as creating a new Oak Woodland Ordinance.
-These projects will align regulations with existing policies and better protect one of the County's most valuable and threatened resources.
-The Planning Commission reviewed the proposed Tree Protection Ordinance and Oak Woodland Ordinance and made a recommendation for adoption.
-The Board of Supervisors reviewed the proposed ordinances in November and December of 2023, and adopted a moratorium on tree removal that would expire in May of 2024.
-Staff conducted additional outreach at the recommendation of the Board, and is preparing to return to the Board with draft ordinances and additional policy options in April of 2024.
+Permit Sonoma has updated the Tree Protection Ordinance and related regulations, and created a new Oak Woodland Ordinance.
+These projects align regulations with existing policies and better protect one of the County's most valuable and threatened resources.
+The Board of Supervisors reviewed the proposed ordinances in November and December of 2023, and adopted a moratorium on tree removal through May 2024.